kayestee/form3api/README.md

 The tests results will be wriiten to the console log.

 ## API's list
-The sample go file uses go test package to demonstrate the form3 client API.
+* The sample go file uses go test package to demonstrate the form3 client API endpoints Create, Fetch and Delete.

+* The test results are logged to the console.
+This sample just prints each test result as they are run and not a report.

-Here is a sample JSON for create API request:
+* Here is a sample JSON for create API request:
 ``` {
   "data": {
     "id": "{{random_guid}}",